xamry/notes/Java/Java 8 new features.md

 From Java 8, interfaces are enhanced to have a method with implementation.
 We can use `default` and `static` keyword to create interfaces with method implementation.

 ## Functional Interfaces**
+An interface with exactly one abstract method becomes a Functional Interface.
+We don’t have to use @FunctionalInterface annotation to mark an interface as a Functional Interface.
 Java 8 introduced a set of functional interfaces, such as Predicate, Function, Consumer, and Supplier, in the java.util.function package.
 These interfaces provide common functional programming patterns and enable lambda expressions and method references.

 ## Lambda Expressions**